Health at every size? Are you Lying to Yourself?

 :Sigh: When are people going to stop lying to themselves?

 Thank God for people like Meme Roth, and the many readers who send me notes daily reminding me that I’m not in another galaxy, who point out the obvious without mincing words.
 You’d think people who recognize the truth are in the minority because many of the loudest people on the internet are a part of the obese/overweight crew, and in fact the overwhelming majority of Americans are overweight (over 2 in 3 adult Americans are overweight).
-Learn more about dietary supplements and other aesthetic and healthy treatments like clear nail plus at tophealthjournal.
+Check out the best supplements at revitaa pro site.

 These folks collectively push their DANGEROUS fat acceptance agenda/speech to feel better about the lies they tell themselves.

 Yes, fat acceptance is dangerous as explained beautifully by Meme in this quote:

 “Yes, my entire family is obese and I have to tell you when you grow up with the people that you love and respect the most and you see the hardship, the damage to their bodies and spirit due to obesity it breaks your heart.